 Walpole's police department also said all town roads, including Route 12, have remained open during the aftermath of Irene.
-The only real closure was at the bridge into Westminster, and that was only because the Vermont side had heavy rains flooding the road.

 "It was much easier to shut the bridge down than it was to let people go over the bridge and have to turn around and come back.
 But that was the only reason the bridge was shut down," said WPD officer David Hewes.
 "We also had the Cold River bridge on Route 123 shut down because the water was right up to the bridge itself.
 It never crossed it, never went over but it was close to it."

 At the peak of the outages, Public Service of New Hampshire reported about 125,000 homes and businesses lost power.
 By early Thursday morning, PSNH restored power to all customers, including in Wakefield, where damage is reported as extensive.